kedarmhaswade/cities/README.md

  1. MySQL (server on nearest machine on the network): *rake db:setup  549.83s user 0.96s system 99% cpu 9:12.39 total*
  2. SQLite (Local):
+ 3. My understanding is that this is slow.
+What am I doing wrong?
+ 4. I understand that lot of time is spent in logging the generated SQL.
+But is that a factor?
+ 5. I see "SHOW VARIABLES like 'max_allowed_packet';" in case of MySQL.
+I believe that setting on my server is all right (its value in my.cnf is default = 16M).
+If not, what should that be?